 Bob Nardella

-Assistant Coach
+Head Coach

-During his five seasons as a full-time assistant, Nardella has helped to lead the Wolves to the 2022 Calder Cup championship, the 2022 Macgregor Kilpatrick Trophy (that goes to the AHL team with the best points percentage), the 2019 Calder Cup Finals and four Central Division crowns — 2018, 2019, 2021 and 2022.
+During his time as an assistant, Nardella helped lead the Wolves to the 2022 Calder Cup championship, the 2019 Calder Cup Finals and four Central Division crowns—2018, 2019, 2021 and 2022.